MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 The `ScenarioWebMessage` component is created when you select the **Scenario** > **Web Messaging** menu item.
 This component implements an example application with a C++ part and an HTML + JavaScript part, which communicate with each other by asynchronously posting and receiving messages.

-This component is described in [ScenarioWebMessage (.html, .cpp, and .h)](#scenariowebmessage-html-cpp-and-h), below.
+This component is described in more detail in [ScenarioWebMessage (.html, .cpp, and .h)](#scenariowebmessage-html-cpp-and-h), below.

 <!-- ------------------------------ -->